Student protesters occupy fraternity house, want it closed

 - ‘A tragic day in Seattle’: Fallen crane kills four in South Lake Union WATCH

+- Investigators open probe into four companies involved in dismantling Seattle crane before deadly collapse VIEW

+- Not so fast: Washington lawmakers tossed out affirmative-action ban, but voters may get another say

-- Seattle Pacific University student among those killed in Seattle crane collapse VIEW
+- Former Seattle employee, North Bend ironworker among victims of crane collapse VIEW

-- Where UW Huskies UDFAs are signing: Jake Browning gets record deal in Minnesota

-- 'Seattle loaded up': How the national media are grading the Seahawks' 2019 draft
+- Redshirt freshman quarterbacks Jacob Sirmon, Colson Yankoff intend to transfer from Washington

+The college said Monday that the authenticity of the documents has not yet been verified.

 Goldberg said the school must terminate the fraternity’s lease.
 Signs hanging read, “This house is ours” and, “Nothing has changed.
 Admin knew all along.”